iota-community/Shimmer-Governance/The Shimmer Governance Framework.md

 * The proposal uses the provided [template](#h-_412-governance-proposal-template-phase-2-3-emergency-proposal_-44) for governance proposals.
 The proposal template requires all submissions to speak to relevant fields, such as a Simple Summary, Abstract, Motivation, Specification, and Implementation.
 The template is implemented by default in every post in the [Phase 2] subcategory and shall not be altered besides removing the descriptions in blockquote.
 * The text for the participation event is part of the post and contains the exact question and answers.
 The text is 100% identical to the text used in the poll.
 * The proposal receives a [unique identifier](#h-_unique-identifier_-45) from a forum moderator with an increasing number.
 This identifier will follow the proposal through all stages of the governance process.
 The Identifier follows the form: SGP - 0000 (SGP stands for Shimmer Governance Proposal).
 The unique identifier is taken from the [public Notion page](https://shimmergov.notion.site/18af77a6634f4d9d91b7c16d9f294fbd?v=dcd7703eac1e4dd3b5302bf533546cb3).
-* The proposal contains a [poll](https://meta.discourse.org/t/how-to-create-polls/77548) created by the[ proposal submitter](#governance-proposal-submitter-phase-1-14).
+* The proposal contains a [poll](https://meta.discourse.org/t/how-to-create-polls/77548) created by the [proposal submitter](#governance-proposal-submitter-phase-1-14).
 This poll must always include the option “Make no changes”.
 * Besides the option “make no changes”, the poll can only contain one or two different other options.
 So it is either a “Yes / No changes” or an “Option 1 / Option 2 / No changes” vote.
 * The text of the whole proposal and poll is not allowed to be edited in phase 2 after the moderators approved it.
 * Poll duration must be set to 7 days
 * Poll option “limit voting to these groups” must be set to: [trust_level_1 & trust_level_2 & trust_level_3 & trust_level_4]
 * Poll option “Show results” must be set to “Always visible.”
 * Editing any proposal or poll text is only allowed in the first 5 minutes after publishing the text.
 The forum settings block further editing of posts.
-* If the proposal submitter becomes aware of an error in the text after these initial 5 minutes, he can request that the post gets removed by a moderator by posting a public comment with this request and tagging the @Governace_moderator  group under the topic.
+* If the proposal submitter becomes aware of an error in the text after these initial 5 minutes, he can request that the post gets removed by a moderator via a direct message.
 * Resubmittal of a corrected proposal version in phase 2 is only possible on the next proposal round (The first or 3rd Monday of a month) and after a moderator approves the corrected post.
 * Accepted phase 2 polls will be announced by the official [Shimmer governance Twitter account](https://twitter.com/ShimmerGov) and reposted by the Shimmer network main account run by the IF.